 Before the Second World War, New Zealand had only one major overseas post, in London.
 A Department of External Affairs was set up in 1919, but focused on territories in the Pacific.

 In 1920 New Zealand became a founding member of the League of Nations.

 Second World War

-New Zealand sought closer relations with the US, and established diplomatic posts in Canada, Australia and the USSR.
+New Zealand sought closer relations with the USA, and also established diplomatic posts in Canada, Australia and the USSR.
 In 1943 an External Affairs Department with a broader focus on relations with other countries was set up.

-In 1945 New Zealand was actively involved in setting up the United Nations (UN).
-Over time, missions were set up in more countries.
+In 1945 New Zealand was actively involved in setting up the United Nations.
+Over time, diplomatic missions were set up in more countries.

 From 1950 New Zealand was part of the Colombo Plan, which assisted developing countries.

 In 1951 New Zealand, Australia and the US signed the ANZUS defence treaty.
 In 1954 New Zealand joined the South East Asia Treaty Organization (SEATO), which aimed to strengthen security in the region.
 Diplomatic posts were established in Asian countries.